-- Judges must follow the GymCan Women's Program (WP) Manual & Code Supplement; the AGF Women's Program Technical Handbook (WPTH); the Canadian Women's Development Program (CWDP) Program; the Women's Development Program (WDP) Code of Points; and the AGF Code of Ethics / Code of Conduct Manual. - In addition, Brevet judges must follow the FIG Code of Points. - Judges must make every effort to uphold high professional ethics as they relate to judging at a competition. - Judges must refrain from communicating with spectators, coaches and other officials during the competition other than what is related to the judging assignments. - Judges and coaches are encouraged to communicate informally prior to and / or after competitions regarding any technical concerns. - Judges are required to arrive on time and attend the judges meeting prior to and after competition or may be removed from their assignment. - Judges are required to use the correct forms when judging and have all updated judging material available for each competition. - Judges are personally responsible for ensuring that they meet the requirements for each level of Judging, including filling out a PIPA form once per year, and having a valid police record check every three (3) years.
+- Judges must follow the GymCan Women's Program (WP) Manual & Code Supplement; the AGF Women's Program Technical Handbook (WPTH); the Canadian Women's Development Program (CWDP) Program; the Women's Development Program (WDP) Code of Points; and the AGF Code of Ethics / Code of Conduct Manual. - In addition, Brevet judges must follow the FIG Code of Points. - Judges must make every effort to uphold high professional ethics as they relate to judging at a competition. - Judges must refrain from communicating with spectators, coaches and other officials during the competition other than what is related to the judging assignments. - Judges and coaches are encouraged to communicate informally prior to and / or after competitions regarding any technical concerns. - Judges are required to arrive on time and attend the judges meeting prior to and after competition or may be removed from their assignment. - Judges are required to use the correct forms when judging and have all updated judging material available for each competition. - Judges are personally responsible for ensuring that they meet the requirements for each level of Judging, including filling out a PIPA form once per year, having a valid police record check (valid within three (3) years), and completing the Respect in Sport for Officials (once/lifetime).
+These requirements are mandatory to be completed to be listed on the AGF Judges Roster.